graphile/migrate/README.md

 - Migrations should automatically be wrapped in transactions
 - Migrations should not pollute PostgreSQL global settings (e.g. use `SET LOCAL` rather than `SET`)
 - Migrations that require execution outside of a transaction (e.g. to enable augmenting non-DDL-safe things, such as `ENUM`s in PostgreSQL) should be explicitly marked
+- Loading all your migrations at once into memory should not exhaust Node's memory 😉

 ## Setup